ladylavender/LandComp/README.md

 ## Example

-Suggest we have data on some vegetation types along a landscape.
-Note, there are three requirements:
+Example regular grids represent demonstrative spatial arrangements.
+They reflect a typical case when having presence/absence data on some landscape classes (e.g. vegetation types here) along a landscape.
+Note, there are three requirements of using the `LandComp` package:

 - the landscape data should be numeric binary, i.e. it should contain 0 or 1 values